root-project/web/blog/_posts/2022-04-01-code-horsepower-f1.md

 - Install the [Beautifier plugin](https://doc.qt.io/qtcreator/creator-beautifier.html), potentially download the [ROOT](https://github.com/root-project/root/blob/master/.clang-format) one.
 - "Tools", "Options", "Beautifier", "Clang", "Use predefined style", "File"
 - If you enable "testing" flag in CMake, adapt "Timeout" in "Tools", "Options", "Tests".
+- Clone the ROOT git repository and open main CMakeLists.txt with QtCreator
+- Optional: configure your default's "Kit" build directory to e.g. ~/builds/
+- Specify -j8 on your Kit build settings, and root.exe as your executable in the run settings.
+- "Tools", "Options", "Analyzer", "Valgrind", "Add", "etc/valgrind-root.supp" and "etc/helgrind-root.supp" from your cloned repository.

+Setting up all this platform requires some initial effort, but once it is running, it will smooth your development and bug hunting, and once you've get used to it, you will find it much more tiring to program without it ;) .